|

 textures.

-3) soil texture refers to the size of the particles
+3) soil texture refers to the relative size of the particles

-that make up the soil.
-Those with large amounts of
+that make up a particular soil.
+Those soils dominated by large amounts of

 sand

-or grit are coarse while more clay tends to be fine
+or grit are coarse textured while those with more clay tends to be

 textured. |